 Company Description

 At the start of your business plan, introduce yourself and your vision for the business.
 Explain who you are and your qualifications.
 Describe the need in your community for this service and how your business will stand out from competitors (perhaps you’ll be a fully-mobile groomer or specialize in tough-to-groom breeds such as gigantic Newfoundlands or shaggy Old English Sheepdogs).
+It is important to define your business structure (sole proprietorship, LLC, or corporation) and clarify who the business is owned by, as this impacts liability and legal responsibilities.

 Products and Services

-In this section, describe the goods and services you’ll be offering to customers.
+In this section of your business plan, describe the pet grooming services, professional grooming services, and high quality grooming services you’ll be offering to customers.
 Will you just offer dog grooming services, or will you also provide products such as leashes, bandanas, or specialty dog shampoos?
-Emphasize the unique features of your products and/or services (e.g., you’re the only mobile grooming company in town, or you’re the only business with a full line of boutique shampoos) that meet an existing need in the market.

 Market Research